(137108) 1999 AN10

 is a kilometer-length near-Earth asteroid and potentially hazardous asteroid of the Apollo group.
 It was discovered by LINEAR on 13 January 1999.

-On 7 August 2027, this asteroid will pass at about 0.00261 AU of the Earth’s center.
-During the close approach, it should peak at about apparent magnitude 7.3, and will be visible in binoculars.
+On 7 August 2027, this asteroid will pass at about 0.00261 AU of the Earth's center.
+During the close approach, it is expected to peak at about apparent magnitude 7.3, and will be visible in binoculars.